 Francisella species encode three bS21 homologs

 The genomes of multiple Francisella species contain three distinct genes encoding bS21 (rpsU1, rpsU2, and rpsU3), consistent with the potential for cells to contain ribosomes heterogenous with respect to bS21 content.
 The gene encoding one homolog in F. tularensis, rpsU2 (encoding bS21-2), is syntenic with the single bS21-encoding gene in Escherichia coli.
 In E. coli, rpsU is the first in an operon referred to as the macromolecular synthesis operon, encoding key proteins for initiation of translation (bS21), DNA replication (DNA primase), and transcription (RNA polymerase sigma70) (Figure S1)(Lupski 1984).
-The corresponding operon in F. tularensis also contains yqeY, which may encode a protein necessary for correct tRNA aminoacylation.
+The corresponding operon in F. tularensis also contains yqeY, which may encode a protein necessary for correct tRNA aminoacylation (REF).
 Another bS21 homolog, bS21-1, is encoded by rpsU1 in an apparent operon downstream of the gene for cold shock protein CspC.
 There are no annotated genes in the same transcriptional context as rpsU3, the gene encoding the third homolog, bS21-3.
 The bS21 homologs in F. tularensis are distinct but similar, with amino acid identities ranging from 48 – 72%, and are similar to E. coli bS21 (51 – 60% identical, with bS21-2 having the highest identity; Figure S2).

 F. tularensis ribosomes are heterogenous